There are different ways to get from St Julian’s to Valletta, Malta. We’ve covered them below, so you can choose the one that best fits your needs.

 It’s best to park your car outside of Valletta.
 There’s a car park right here, just outside the city walls, and one surrounding a soccer field, right here.
 We believe both car parks are free, but don’t shoot us if they aren’t.
 We do know that it’s about a 5 minute walk from these car parks to the Valletta City Gate.

 Keep in mind though, the best things to see and do in Valletta are within walking distance.
-Everything in Valletta is actually, you can cross the city on foot in just 15 minutes.
+Actually, everything in Valletta is, you can cross the city on foot in just 15 minutes.
 So, to dodge Malta’s notorious traffic, and avoid the trouble of finding a parking spot, we took the ferry from Sliema to Valletta.

 St Julian’s to Valletta by boat